 The three surveys varied based on the level of consent and data sharing a participant would give when signing up for eMERGE.
 Willingness to participate was consistent across all three types of surveys with 66 percent of study participants agreeing to participate in the proposed biobank.
 Previously, it was believed that giving individuals a tiered approach to consent would increase participation, but this study showed that broad consent was just as effective.

 However, willingness to participate differed based on socioeconomic status.
 Participation was higher among those who self-identified as white, had higher educational attainment, lower religiosity, perceiving more research benefits, fewer concerns and fewer informational needs.
-In addition, 86 percent of participants said they would want to know what would happen if a researcher misused their health information, but just 51 percent were worried about the privacy of their information.
+In addition, 86 percent of participants said they would want to know what would happen if a scientist misused their health information, but just 51 percent were worried about the privacy of their information.

 “It’s less about the consent in this situation,” said Maureen Smith, MS, assistant professor of Medicine in the Division of Cardiology and director of the Northwestern University’s NUgene Project, who was a senior author of the study, published in The American Journal of Human Genetics.
 “What is important is to communicate the benefits of biobank research and communicate more about how people will be protected in research.
 We need to consider more carefully how to engage underrepresented groups so they will understand more and hopefully feel more likely to participate.”